m-onofri/pricelist-generator-mern-stack/README.md

 ## ...or watch it live!

-You can play the game [here](https://pricelist-generator.herokuapp.com/).
+There is a live version of the app [here](https://pricelist-generator.herokuapp.com/).

 ## Main Features